Printed Wednesday September 17, 2014 2:29am

 Ji Hoon's research interests are in human knowledge creation in learning organization, organizational innovation, organizational behaviors, and strategy development for organizational development.

 J. Michael Spector's recent research is in the areas of intelligent support for instructional design, system dynamics based learning environments, assessing learning in complex domains, distance learning, and technology integration in education.
 Dr. Spector served on the International Board of Standards for Training, Performance and Instruction (IBSTPI) as Executive Vice President; he is on the Executive Committee of the IEEE Learning Technology Technical Committee and is Past-President of the Association for Educational and Communications Technology (AECT).
-He is the editor of the Development Section of Educational Technology Research & Development, and he serves on numerous other editorial boards.
-He co-edited the third and fourth editions of the Handbook of Research on Educational Communications and Technology, and has more than 100 journal articles, book chapters and books to his credit.
+He is the editor (now in his 12th year) of the Development Section of Educational Technology Research & Development, and he serves on numerous other editorial boards.
+He co-edited the third and fourth editions of the Handbook of Research on Educational Communications and Technology, is lead editor of the Encyclopedia of Educational Technology, and has more than 125 journal articles, book chapters and books to his credit.

 Dr. Tyler-Wood's research interests include assessing and determining appropriate curriculum for special needs populations.